-NYC correction officers work to maintain the security of the correctional facility to which they are assigned.
-They work under the supervision of higher-ranking correction officers to secure the custody of inmates and oversee the safety of criminal offenders in New York City correctional facilities.
-Tasks may include supervising inmate activities, conducting searches for banned materials, instructing inmates on rules and regulations, helping resolve inmate conflicts and problems, supervising visits, and requesting medical assistance for inmates when necessary.
+NYC correction officers work to maintain the security of the facilities to which they are assigned.
+They work under the supervision of higher-ranking officers to secure the custody of inmates and oversee the safety of criminal offenders in the city's correctional facilities.
+Tasks may include supervising inmate activities, conducting searches for banned materials, instructing inmates on rules and regulations, and helping resolve inmate conflicts and problems.
+They can also include supervising visits and requesting medical assistance for inmates when necessary.

-Correctional officers work almost always in government-funded correctional facilities; working for the government comes with a measure of job security, good pay, and benefits.
+Correctional officers in general usually work in government-funded facilities, which comes with a measure of job security, good pay, and benefits.
 Officers may work indoors or outdoors in all types of weather.
-Prison environments may vary from clean, well-lit, and air-conditioned, to older buildings with no air, poor lighting, which may be in disrepair.
-Officers must be physically fit and comfortable with conflicts, including physical altercations.
-Day-to-day, correctional officers stand and walk for hours at a time.
-The job is more dangerous than most: there are risks of injury and illness while working with inmates in tight quarters, and subduing fights, riots, and attacks are possible in this line of work.
+Prison environments may vary from clean, well lit, and air-conditioned, to older buildings in disrepair with no air, poor lighting.
+NYC correctional officers must be physically fit and able to stand and walk for hours at a time.
+They must also be comfortable handling conflicts, including physical altercations.
+This job is more dangerous than most.
+There are risks of injury and illness while working with inmates in tight quarters and subduing fights, riots, and attacks.

 |Certification||Voluntary professional certification is available|

 |Experience||Two years of military experience or experience working full-time in law enforcement, although this is waived for applicants with college credits|

 |Key Skills||Physical stamina, strength and self-discipline; good interpersonal, verbal and written communication skills, along with the ability to think critically, use good judgment, and solve problems|

 |Additional Requirements||Must be a U.S. citizen, have a current New York State driver's license, be a resident of New York City and pass drug screening, background check, and meet age requirements|